onthebusiness/harelang.org/content/tutorials/introduction.md

       	fmt::println()!;
       };
   details: |
-      A *slicing expression* is used to "slice" arrays and slices with the with `..` operator.
+      A *slicing expression* is used to "slice" arrays and slices with the `..` operator.
 This creates a new slice which references a subset of the source object, such that `y[2..5]` will produce a slice whose 0th value is the 2nd value of "x" with a length of 5 - 2 = 3.
 Slicing does not copy the underlying data, so modifying the items in a slice will modify the underlying array.

       Accesses to arrays and slices are *bounds checked*, which means that